leekabiruu/phase-3-project/README.md

 Commands

--add_book → Add a new book
+add_book → Add a new book

--view_books → Show all books
+view_books → Show all books

--add_member → Add a new member
+add_member → Add a new member

--view_members → Show all members
+view_members → Show all members

--Borrow → Borrow a book
+Borrow → Borrow a book

--return → Return a book
+return → Return a book

--view_borrowed → Show books borrowed by a member

--exit → Exit the program
+view_borrowed → Show books borrowed by a member exit → Exit the program

 Notes
 Data is stored in the library.db (created automatically).
 Delete the library.db if you want to reset the system.